-This paper sets out draft proposals for a revenue budget for the financial year 2024/25 for consideration by the Authority.
-The report also provides a medium-term projection of the Authority's financial position up to March 2028 and a forward projection beyond this, all based upon the financial strategy outlined within the report.
+This paper sets out draft budget proposals for the financial year 2025/26 for consideration by the Committee and ultimately the full Authority.
+The report also provides a medium-term projection of the Authority's financial position up to March 2029 and a forward projection beyond this, all based upon the financial strategy outlined within the report.